 Family coming for the holidays and your guest room looking a little tired?
 Here’s a quick check list for how to decorate a guest bedroom!
-Being from the south, making guests feel welcome, at ease and at home is what our design practice at Cabana Home strives for.
+Being from the south, making guests feel welcome, at ease and at home is what our interior design service at Cabana Home Santa Barbara strives for.
 Here’s what we think about when planning a room makeover starting with:

 Give it Some Style

 Why shouldn’t your guest room be as gracious as the rest of your home?
 From the color theme to the wall decor and accompanying furniture, you can make this room stand out but remain inviting and cozy.
 Add a dash of your own personality by utilizing sculpture, installing book shelves, hanging art, using Uttermost mirrors, and curating a small library of classic literature.
 How about “Zen and the Art of Motorcycle Maintenance?”

 Seriously, the fastest way to update a room is paint.
 A deep, vibrant swath of color like plum or cerulean blue creates a soothing cocoon while soft ivory or pearl gray offers a spa-like serenity.
 We love the hues from Farrow and Ball whose colors make for some sophisticated spaces and the names – like “Mouse’s Back” – make us smile.

 Similar to the effects of aromatherapy, lighting is an important mood enhancer as it sets the tone for the room, especially in a guest room where reading in bed is part of the vacay!
 Dimmers are our #1 lighting trick because let’s face it, any bedroom is better with flattering light.
 3-way bulbs and good reading lamps are essential.
 And, keep controls within easy reach.